Author| Dr. Maureen O’Keefe, DPT pelvic health and TMJ disorder physical therapist who uses balance training as part of rehabilitation programs

 We love this work and are devoted to providing you our best methods to give you results.
 It is our goal that you age well, feel good and can lead as active a life as you desire.
 If you experience any pelvic issues, including urinary incontinence, pelvic pain, prolapse or constipation, our PTs can help craft a comprehensive rehab program to get you feeling better.
 If we find that your balance is not as good as it should be or your pelvic floor firing is slow or deficient, we will include balance exercises as part of your rehab program.
 We do work with individuals in-person at our clinic in Grand Rapids and also offer phone consults or telehealth visits.
 We like to keep your safety in mind at all times, so if your balance is significantly impaired a telehealth visit is not going to be in your best interest, but we can advise you on what you can be doing.
 If you have questions about our balance program, call us today at 616-516-4334 or contact us here.

-Dr. Maureen O’Keefe, DPT specializing in helping people improve their balance, pelvic and TM joint problems since the late 1990s.
-Our team here at Purple Mountain PT is here to help you.
+Dr. Maureen O’Keefe, DPT specializing in helping people improve their balance, pelvic, spine and TM joint problems since the late 1990s.
+Our team here at Purple Mountain PT is here to provide you personalized and comprehensive care to help you improve your balance.

 You may be interested in reading more about our PT offerings, with these articles: